 More than any other software ecosystem, what makes WordPress unique is the community.
 You don’t see Microsoft Word or Google Doc groups getting together.
 But WordPress meetups are the real deal.

 There are more than 500 WordPress meetups around the world.
 That’s some serious community.
 And it means you’re not alone.

 WordPress also hosts bigger WordCamps, which are informal, community-organized events that are put together by WordPress users.
 Everyone from casual users to core developers participate, share ideas, and get to know each other at WordCamps.

 WordPress also has a thriving community of contributors.
 Whether you’re a budding developer, a designer, or just like helping out, the WordPress core team is always looking for people to help make WordPress even better.
 Anyone can get involved with WordPress in lots of different roles, from helping write code and fix bugs to design to support.
 Just check out Make WordPress for more information on how to get involved.

-With WordPress the techie aspects of your site get out of the way.
+With WordPress, the techie aspects of your site get out of the way.
 You don’t have to wrestle with code.
 You’re not shaking your head in frustration.
 You’re not lost in weird menus or wondering how something works.
 You don’t have to hate your website.
-Working on it doesn’t have to be a chore.

 Working on your website can actually be … fun.

 That’s how it should be.
 Having a website shouldn’t be a dull chore, another task to check off your list.
 It should be something you love.
 After all, if you love creating your site, people will love visiting it.
 That kind of care and investment shows and people will talk about what you’re doing.
 WordPress makes it easy to fall in love with your website.

 So give WordPress a try.
 While we think this is a pretty compelling list of reasons why WordPress is the best website platform out there, the best reason is to see for yourself.
 Take WordPress for a spin and find out why WordPress is awesome.